Meet Our Town

 Facts About Carbondale

-- The Carbondale area is referred to as “Little Egypt.”
-Theories about the nickname's origins range from the region’s supplying grain to northern and central Illinois during an 1800's famine, to comparing Illinois' southern tip to Egypt’s Nile delta region.
-SIUC's nickname, the Salukis, references this association, as the saluki was the royal dog of Egypt.
+- The Carbondale area is called “Little Egypt.”
+Theories about the nickname's origins range from the region’s supplying grain to northern and central Illinois during an 1800s famine to comparing Illinois' southern tip to Egypt’s Nile delta region.
+SIUC's nickname, the Salukis, references this association, as the Saluki was the royal dog of Egypt.

-- Carbondale is home to various ethnic groups and cultures, and approximately 10 percent of the population is foreign-born.
+- Carbondale is home to various ethnic groups and cultures; approximately 10 percent of the population is foreign-born.

-- Since 1903 the Southern Illinois Symphony Orchestra, composed of faculty and students of Southern Illinois University Carbondale, talented community members and area professionals, has brought outstanding music to Southern Illinois.
+- Since 1903 the Southern Illinois Symphony Orchestra, composed of Southern Illinois University Carbondale faculty and students, talented community members, and area professionals, has brought outstanding music to Southern Illinois.

 Awards & Accreditations

-- Winner, "GFOA Distinguished Budget Presentation Award," since 1986
+- Winner of "GFOA Distinguished Budget Presentation Award," since 1986

-- Winner, "GFOA Certificate of Achievement for Excellence in Financial Reporting," for 28 years
+- Winner of “GFOA Certificate of Achievement for Excellence in Financial Reporting” for 30 years

-- Named "Tree City USA," since 1981; received Tree City USA Growth Award for the 6th consecutive year
+- Named "Tree City USA" since 1981; Received Tree City USA Growth Award for the 8th consecutive year

 - Winner, Bronze level for Bicycle Friendly Community since 2016